alem-platform/sprint-js/story04/log-parser/README.md

 - Return null for invalid log format
 - Extract each component into separate fields
 - Support all standard log levels
+- Consider date and time will always be in `YYYY-MM-DD` `HH:mm:ss` format

 ### Expected Function